MarsMatthew/SkylineProgramming4/README.md

 ## Project description

-Graphics based game where the user can interect with a 2d world using tools to gather resources from the world.
+Story filled graphics based game where the user can interect with a 2d world using tools to gather resources from the world.
 Resources will be used for better weapons for fighting bosses and whatnot.